Theodore Roosevelt ~ October 27, 1858 - January 6, 1919

 These items, including his Vice Presidential portrait, were found in a 2023 exhibit at the Gerald R. Ford Museum in Grand Rapids, Michigan.

-Besides visiting Theodore Roosevelt National Park in North Dakota (which is incredibly beautiful!) we found a few other Roosevelt tributes.
+Besides visiting Theodore Roosevelt National Park in North Dakota (which is incredibly beautiful!) we found a few other Roosevelt tributes out West.

 Find this life-size statue at 360 3rd St in Medora, North Dakota.